-Amazon Web Services (AWS) provides organizations unprecedented scalability and flexibility for meeting modern business demands.
-They provide the security of the underlying technology and services that they provide.
-However, while AWS provides the security of the cloud, it is the customer’s responsibility to ensure their security in the cloud.
-Proper configuration is critical for making an AWS environment resilient against cyber threats — and it’s more important than ever.
+Amazon Web Services (AWS) offers organizations unparalleled scalability and flexibility to meet modern business demands.
+While AWS ensures the security of its underlying technology and services, customers are responsible for securing their data and applications within the cloud.
+Proper configuration is essential to making an AWS environment resilient against cyber threats, and it’s more important than ever.

 Ready to learn more about all aspects of the AWS CIS benchmark?